leopwma/CALANIE/README.md

 (3) <b>(Very important!!!)</b> It is strongly recommended to add either
         -DSPHERICALSUM or -DNOCORRECT to the compilation, but not both.

+        For accuracy, use -DSPHERICALSUM.

+        For speed, use -DNOCORRECT.

 *******************************************************************************